- Home

 Batch cooking and freezing – or simply cooking a bit extra and freezing the leftovers – is one of the smartest things you can do in the kitchen.

 Do you often make meals to freeze for later?
-Or are you planning to do so this autumn and winter?
+Or are you planning to start?
 We’d love to hear from you in the comments below.